Ian Smith (New Zealand cricketer): After cricket

 After Smith retired from cricket, he worked in the banking industry before moving into broadcasting.
-He worked as a radio announcer on Radio Live SPORT as a breakfast host and was a commentator for Sky Sport (in New Zealand, commentating on both rugby union and cricket).
-As a cricket commentator, he has also worked on television commentary at numerous ICC tournaments including the World Twenty20 and Cricket World Cup calling the crucial final ball as England tied with New Zealand in the final at Lords.
+He worked as a radio announcer on Radio Live SPORT as a breakfast host and was a commentator for Television New Zealand first, then Sky Sport (in New Zealand, commentating on both rugby union and cricket).
+He has worked on television commentary at numerous ICC tournaments including the World Twenty20 and Cricket World Cup calling the crucial final ball as England tied with New Zealand in the final at Lords.
 Smith's description of England winning the World Cup “by the barest of margins, the barest of all margins” has become iconic in English cricket.
 He has also appeared as a guest commentator on Sky Sports and Test Match Special in the UK during New Zealand tours of England.

-He's also used for some of the Australian cricket coverage for Nine Network and now Fox Sports but doesn't appear on Spark Sport's coverage for home matches.
+He's also used for some of the Australian cricket coverage for Nine Network and now Fox Sports but doesn't appear on Spark Sport's coverage for home matches when Spark Sport and TVNZ took the rights off Sky.

 Smith took an active role in presenting the Rugby World Cup on Sky in New Zealand in 2011.

 In April 2020, Smith won New Zealand Cricket's most prestigious award, the Bert Sutcliffe Medal for Outstanding Contribution to Cricket.